InternetSociety/IETF-Ornithology/README.md

 You can run the AgendaUpdate.py tool to update the agenda information between the &lt;IETFschedule&gt; XML elements.
 Type `AgendaUpdate.py -h` for usage information.
 A quick and dirty approach to updating the meeting information could be:

 `find src/IETF  -type file  -exec  ./AgendaUpdate.py 120 America/Vancouver {} \;`

+Another tool NewWGs.py can be used to figure out which working group are rechartered since last IETF.
+The following command could be used to generate a list of new working groups since IETF 120 that can be pasted into src/IETF/NewWG.md

+`./NewWGs.py 120  | sort `